oreoyona/alx-system_engineering-devops/README.md

-A project created to wwork on shell scripts with the ALX program
+A readme for the project